UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Jean_Bartik.md

 when they built the machine.
 He told us that we were doing so well, he wanted us to check the logic of the UNIVAC.
 We did that.
-One day he came in and said he was really concerned, because there were no check circuits in the UNIVAC except the even/odd check on the memory.
+One day he came in and said he was really concerned, because there were no check circuits in the UNIVAC except the evenodd check on the memory.
 They would count the bits in the memory and make sure the number was always odd.
 If it turned out it was even, the UNIVAC would put a bit in so it would be odd.
 That was so that it would indicate an error if all of the